 Coroners are independent judicial officers in England and Wales who must follow laws which apply to Coroners and inquests.
 Each Coroner has a deputy and one of them must be available at all times to deal with matters relating to the inquests and post mortems.

-The Coroner for Carmarthenshire and Pembrokeshire is Mark Layton.
+The interim Senior Coroner for Carmarthenshire and Pembrokeshire is Mr Paul Bennett.
 When he is not available, his work is carried out by his Deputy Coroner Gareth Lewis – both are experienced solicitors.
-Their offices are located at The Town Hall, Hamilton Terrace, Milford Haven, SA73 3JW.
+Their offices are located at Coroners’ Office, North Wing, County Hall, Haverfordwest, SA61 1TP.
 The office is open from 9:30am to 1:00pm, Monday to Friday.

 Coroners inquire into deaths reported to them which appear to be violent, unnatural, or of sudden and unknown cause.
 The Coroner will seek to establish the medical cause of death; if the cause remains in doubt after a post mortem, an inquest will be held.